haoxx0351/Analysis-of-ACORN-HAI/README.md

 ---

 ### Baseline Characteristics
-To analyze baseline characteristics, run the `table_baseline.R` script.
+To analyze baseline characteristics, run the `descriptive_analysis/table_baseline.R` script.
 The output table will be saved in the `output/table/` folder.

 ---